mthorning/boxpacker2/bower_components/backbone.marionette/ISSUE_TEMPLATE.md

 ### Expected behavior

-Tell us what you think should happen.
+Tell us what you think should happend.

 ### Actual behavior

-If possible, please create a small demo that demonstrates the issue.
+If it is possible, please create a small demo that demonstrates the issue.
-You can fork https://jsfiddle.net/marionettejs/adhv48ky/ for quick demo setup.
 Please refrain from giving code examples in altJS languages like CoffeeScript, etc. Marionette is written in plain-old JavaScript and is generally easier for all members in the community to read.

 ### Environment